ruzgar-mcu-wizard/rtl8212cu-drivers-for-windows/README.md

 This driver ONLY supports RTL8812CU chipsets.

-If your adapter uses RTL8811CU / RTL8821CU / RTL8812AU, this will NOT work.
+If your adapter uses RTL8811CU / RTL8821CU / RTL8812AU etc., this will NOT work.

-Only known working devices are ONLY RTL8812CU.
+ONLY known working devices are RTL8812CU.

 ## Installation